ganeshkbhat/logmonitor/README.md

 # JSON Log Viewer and Monitor

+Log viewer was created with a goal to work with logs.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.0.
 This repo needs [NodeJS](https://www.nodejs.org) to be installed along with [Angular CLI](https://github.com/angular/angular-cli) and [Typescript](https://www.typescriptlang.org/).

 ## Server setup